TheOdinProject/curriculum/html_css/accessibility_auditing.md

 ### Firefox's Accessibility Tree

 There are two ways to view the accessibility tree in Firefox: you can either right click on a page and select the "Inspect Accessibility Properties" option, or you can open the dev tools however you normally would and click the **Accessibility** tab.
-If you don't see this tab anywhere, then you will most likely need to enable it within the dev tools settings.

 ![Firefox's accessibility tree](https://user-images.githubusercontent.com/70952936/125674331-b8312e86-0453-42db-9f26-10ae18823918.jpg)